 Our non-employee directors are required to own shares with a value at least equal to five times their annual cash retainer.
 In determining compliance with these guidelines, stock ownership includes shares beneficially owned by the director (or by immediate family members) and unvested RSUs and deferred stock units.
 The participants have five years from the date of their initial election to our Board to achieve the targeted level of stock ownership.
-Except with respect to Ms. Cottle, who joined our Board in May 2022, the stock ownership of each of our non-employee directors exceeds the required ownership guidelines.
+Except with respect to Ms. Cottle and Mr. Wilson, who joined our Board in May 2022 and February 2024, respectively, the stock ownership of each of our non-employee directors exceeds the required ownership guidelines.